zhukovdm/smartwalk-docs/content/adm.md

 The command creates `keyword.txt` and `place.txt` in `./assets/dump/`.

-If necessary, archive files for publishing.
-Don't forget to replace placeholders enclosed in `[]`.
+If necessary, archive files for publishing:

 ```bash
 cd ./assets/dump/